hetznercloud/hcloud-cloud-controller-manager/docs/how-to-robot-vswitch-load-balancer.md

 ## Configuration

-To configure this, enable Robot support as outlined in the [robot setup guide](./robot.md).
+To configure this, enable Robot support as outlined in the [Robot setup guide](./robot.md).
 Since the HCCM needs to fetch network data, provide the network ID using the `HCLOUD_NETWORK` environment variable.

 To disable the Routes controller, which is incompatible with vSwitches, disable networking in the Helm chart and set `HCLOUD_NETWORK_ROUTES_ENABLED=false`.
 Use the following snippet as a reference.